Scriptifer/Linactux/README.md

 Switch from Windows to Linux *without* needing a USB.

 > ⚠️ **Note:**
-While Linactux has been successfully tested on bare metal with Linux Mint Cinnamon Edition, compatibility with all Linux distributions is *not* guaranteed.
+While Linactux has been successfully tested on bare metal with Linux Mint, compatibility with all Linux distributions is *not* guaranteed.
 For best results, a USB installation is still recommended.
+>
+Some distributions do not allow this type of automated installation media, there is a risk that you will end up stuck with the Linux installation with no other OS.

 ---

+Linux Mint is confirmed to work. ✅

+Debian Netinstall does not work. ❌

+Arch Linux may work. ⚠️

 ## 🔧 Instructions – Windows